Jennifer Chow (novelist)

-Background
+Early life and education

-Chow received her bachelor's degree from Cornell University and a master's degree in social welfare from the University of California, Los Angeles.
+Chow was born to a Taiwanese American family.
+She graduated from Cornell University with a bachelor's degree in biology and sociology with a specialization in gerontology.
+She then earned a master's degree in social welfare from the University of California, Los Angeles.
 She has performed geriatric work with the elderly, which has influenced her stories.
 She also currently lives in Los Angeles.

 Career

 Novels

 Chow's debut novel was The 228 Legacy (2013), published by Martin Sisters Publishing, which concerns three generations of females in a Taiwanese American family living in Los Angeles during the 1980s, who each closely guard their personal secrets.
-The novel was a Honorable Mention in the 2015 San Francisco Book Festival, made the Second Round of the 2013 Amazon Breakthrough Novel Award, and a 2013 Finalist in the IndieFab/ForeWord Reviews' Book of the Year Award.
+The novel was an Honorable Mention in the 2015 San Francisco Book Festival, made the Second Round of the 2013 Amazon Breakthrough Novel Award, and a 2013 Finalist in the IndieFab/ForeWord Reviews' Book of the Year Award.

 Chow's next novel was a mystery entitled Seniors Sleuth (2015), published by the CreateSpace Independent Publishing Platform, the first installment in her "Winston Wong Cozy Mystery" series.
 The book is about a former video game tester named Winston Wong, who attempts to solve a crime that takes place in his senior home, being inspired by Encyclopedia Brown.
 The novel was a 2015 CLUE Award Finalist, and a 2015 Runner-Up for the Beach Book Festival.
 Chow also wrote the book under the pseudonym "J.J.
 Chow."
 The other two books in the Winston Wong Cozy Mystery series are Robot Revenge (2018) and Wedding Woes (2019).

 The third novel from Chow is a young adult novel entitled Dragonfly Dreams (2015), published by Booktrope Editions.
 It is a supernatural story centering around a young 17-year-old female protagonist named Topaz Woo.

 Chow returned to writing cozy mysteries and published the Lefty Award-nominated Sassy Cat Mysteries with Berkley/Penguin Random House: Mimi Lee Gets a Clue (2020), Mimi Lee Reads Between the Lines (2020), and Mimi Lee Cracks the Code (2021).

 She wrote the Agatha, Anthony, Lefty & Lilian Jackson Braun Award-Nominated L.A.
 Night Market Mysteries (Berkley/Penguin Random House): Death by Bubble Tea (2022) and Hot Pot Murder (2023).
 She also writes the Magical Fortune Cookie (Minotaur/St. Martin's Press) series: Ill-Fated Fortune (2024).